oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

 ## Task 1: Create Application Items

-These items are needed to count the number of items in the shopping cart and the icon to display in the Navigation Bar.
+In this task, you will create two application items that help display and update the shopping cart icon and count in the navigation bar.

 1. Navigate to **App Builder** and select **Online Shopping Application**.